-This is the first in a series of posts about the impact of data adjustments on technical analysis studies and backtesting, as well as, of the pitfalls of trading system development due to incompatibilities and/or conflicts between data series and analysis techniques.
+This is an article about the impact of data adjustments on technical analysis studies and backtesting, as well as, of the pitfalls of trading system development due to incompatibilities and/or conflicts between data series and analysis techniques.
 Use of the wrong data series for technical analysis and backtesting can under certain circumstances produce wrong, even chaotic results, as I will show with specific examples.
-This first post concerns especially technical traders of ETFs and stocks with dividend payments and splits that are often used to adjust the price series.
+This concerns especially technical traders of ETFs and stocks with dividend payments and splits that are often used to adjust the price series.

 This first post was motivated by frequent emails I get from users of Price Action Lab who trade ETFs and stocks.
 Someone emailed me a link to a forum the other day where a member – supposedly and experienced trader – was advising people to use the adjusted close for calculating the historical performance of a trading strategy.
 Of course, with price series that use the adjusted close, the open, high and low must be also adjusted accordingly.
 This is accomplished by calculating a parameter, which is equal to the adjusted close divided by the close of the day that a dividend payment or split took place.
 All the price fields are then multiplied by this parameter.
 The volume is divided by this factor instead.
 The new series that results is adjusted for dividends and/or splits.
 I think the technique is straight forward but is it appropriate for technical analysis and backtesting?
 This is the question I will try to answer in the first two posts.
 The remaining posts will deal with more advanced issues regarding price series adjustments.

 Instead of trying to tackle this problem mathematically here, something I did a few years ago, it is better to show a couple of pictures.
 Math can provide the answer but it is a complicated route and I think in this particular case, common sense is the best tool for dealing with the problems one faces when using adjusted price series for ETFs and stocks.